Dwarph/dwarph.github.io/data/casestudies/prosho.md

 ---

 ## About the project
 Hyperion is Ultraleap's sixth generation of hand tracking.
-Its focus was on providing developers with different hand tracking models, each targetted at excelling in specific use cases.
+Its focus was on providing developers with different hand tracking models, each targeted at excelling in specific use cases.

-Ultraleap needed to show off the power of the new tracking models, and understand how to best design for any new contexts these hand tracking models afforded.
-Based off of needs identified through stakeholder interviews, we built three different applications, each targetted at a model's specific use case.
+Ultraleap needed a way to demonstrate the power of the new tracking models, and understand how to best design for any new contexts these hand tracking models afforded.
+Based off of needs identified through stakeholder interviews, we built three different applications, each targeted at a model's specific use case.

 ---